Our community

 We recognize diversity and inclusivity as effective means to uphold human rights.
 In areas where we operate, our projects continuously work with a network of organizations to ensure that we create safe spaces and opportunities for all.

-Our Social Framework for our community programs
+Our Social Framework for

-Beyond nd maintaining good relationships with our host communities, we develop sustainability programs tailored to facilitate the area’s socio-economic progress.
+Beyond maintaining good relationships with our host communities, we develop sustainability programs tailored to facilitate the area’s socio-economic progress.
 By collaborating with local agencies, state agencies, research organizations, and conservation groups, we establish programs anchored on three sustainability pillars: biodiversity, social programs and resource efficiency.
 These are aligned with ACEN’s material issues to ensure that all our efforts are sustainable and contribute to the overall well-being of the communities where we operate.

 To enhance the impact of our sustainability efforts, we’ve formed a strategic partnership with RiShift, a consultancy firm known for helping organizations embed sustainability into their core business strategies.
 This collaboration aims to assess how effectively our initiatives meet the social and environmental needs of the communities we serve by using the Social Progress Index (SPI) as a tool.
 We have started to take a comprehensive look at well-being that goes beyond traditional economic measures, focusing instead on how well societies are doing in providing for their citizens’ basic human needs, improving the quality of life and enabling individuals to achieve their potential*.